Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Middle Tennessee Stats and Trends

-- This year, the Blue Raiders have just one ATS win in five games as an underdog of 10.5 points or more.
+- The Blue Raiders have covered the spread once this year when underdogs by 10.5 points or more (in five chances).

-- Middle Tennessee's games this season have gone over the total in four out of 11 opportunities (36.4%).
+- Middle Tennessee's games this season have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

 - Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it scores more than 21.0 points.